Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 Looking for an alternative to Phenotips?
 Here's an honest field guide.
 Phenotips is an established clinical platform used in 60+ countries with a strong position in phenotype-driven rare disease work — but it is not the only credible option in 2026, and it is not always the right fit.
 Teams search for alternatives for four common reasons: enterprise procurement friction (opaque pricing, long sales cycles), workflow mismatch (pedigree-first services that do not need an HPO-first genomic health record), a wish to use modern surfaces such as AI interpretation and programmatic APIs, and sometimes simple cost.

 This page is written as a field guide, not a sales pitch.
 We cover four serious alternatives — TrakGene, Progeny, FamGenix, and Evagene — and we tell you honestly where each fits and where each falls short.
-Evagene is the platform that publishes this site, and we mark where it is weaker than the others (HPO depth, cancer-risk model breadth against FamGenix) as plainly as we mark where it is stronger.
+Evagene is the platform that publishes this site, and we mark where it is weaker than the others (clinical HPO-driven diagnostics, cancer-risk model breadth against FamGenix) as plainly as we mark where it is stronger.

 Short version.
 If HPO deep phenotyping is genuinely core to your diagnostic workflow, Phenotips remains the strongest choice and you probably should not switch — no alternative matches it on that axis today.
 If your workflow is pedigree-first, any of TrakGene, Progeny, FamGenix, or Evagene will feel lighter and easier to procure than Phenotips.
 For modern agentic workflows (AI interpretation, REST API, MCP, embeds), Evagene has the widest surface; for cancer-risk breadth (BOADICEA v6, Tyrer-Cuzick v8, Gail, Claus, QRISK3) FamGenix leads; for a modern clinician-built FHIR-aware platform, TrakGene is credible.